openmiblab/iBEAt-fatwater/README.md

 Computation of fat and water images from a 2-point MRI Dixon acquisition is usually done in-line by the scanner software, and requires access to the phase and magnitude data.

 In some cases one may want to compute fat and water images retrospectively - for instance when they were not originally exported, or in order to reconstruct them with different models (e.g. with correction for T2* decay, B0-effects, etc).
-This causes a practical problem when, as is common, phase images or not stored and only magnitude images of in-phase and opposed-phase scans are available.
+This causes a practical problem when, as is common, phase images are not stored and only magnitude images of in-phase and opposed-phase scans are available.

 The crucial bit of information that is missing with magnitude-only data is the sign of the opposed phase image - does the pixel contain mostly water or mostly fat?
 This pipeline trains a deep learning model to recover this binary information from magnitude images of in-phase and opposed-phase data.